 The Open Geospatial Consortium, Inc. (OGC), Web Map Service (WMS) specification is an international specification for serving and consuming dynamic maps on the web.
-You can publish a WMS service to ArcGIS Server by enabling the WMS capability when you publish a map or image service in ArcGIS Desktop.
+You can publish a WMS service to ArcGIS Server by enabling the WMS capability when you publish a map or image service in ArcGIS for Desktop.

 WMS services are useful if you want to make your maps available online in an open, recognized way across different platforms and clients.
 Any client built to support the WMS specification can view and work with your service.
 Four versions of the WMS specification have been published so far.
 They are v1.0.0, v1.1.0, v1.1.1, and v1.3.0 (most recent).